flo-he/RL-for-bomberman/agent_code/self_play_agent/README.txt

-self-play agent, uses older version of the final agent.
+self-play agent, uses older version of the final agent for self play training.